j-hendricks/Data-Science-Jobs-Analysis/README.md

 ![dot_chart](images/dot_chart.png)

 ### Tree Map
 Software engineer positions are most in demand due to the high number of job postings for this job type.
-Data engineersis the second most in demand.
+Data engineers is the second most in demand.

 ![tree_map](images/job_title_tree_map.png)

-When drilling down by each skill needed, python, aws, and sql come up frequently.
+When drilling down by each skill needed, python, AWS, and SQL show up frequently - these are important skills in high demand for data science.

 ![tree_map_unfiltered](images/tree_map_unfiltered.png)

-When filtering for jobs more focused purely on data science (data engineers, data scientists, etc.), python and sql continue to be some of the skills highest in demand.
+When filtering for jobs more focused purely on data science (data engineers, data scientists, etc.), python and SQL continue to be some of the skills highest in demand.
 Cloud also is an in-demand skill.

 ![tree_map_filtered](images/tree_map_filtered.png)

 ### Time-Series Aanalysis

 The area chart displays how the demand for different position levels has changed overtime.
 Mid-Senior level positions have shown the most growth overtime.
-The dip in demand in 2020 was due to COVID-19 pandemic, which caused a lot of economic uncertainty and therfore prompted employers to avoid posting new jobs.
+The dip in demand in 2020 was due to COVID-19 pandemic, which caused economic uncertainty and therfore prompted employers to avoid posting new jobs.

 ![jobs_time_analysis](images/jobs_time_analysis.png)

-The following line show the demand for the top ten skills from 2017 to 2021 for data-oriented professions.
+The following line plot show the demand for the top ten skills from 2017 to 2021 for data-oriented professions.
 Note that the lines are horizontal, meaning the demand for these skills has remained stable overtime.

 ![line_plot_no_filter](images/line_plot_no_filter.png)